influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 #### Display runtime configuration in use by `influxd`

-- Added `api/v2/config` endpoint to display the runtime configuration (for example, when you run `influxd print-config`).
+- Add `api/v2/config` endpoint to display the runtime configuration (for example, when you run `influxd print-config`).
 This endpoint lets you review runtime configuration while the instance is live.

 #### Recover user credentials